pushpabrol/saml-idp-migration-to-auth0/README.md

 ## Problem statement
 A customer that is using PING has setup 100s of SAML IDPs/Enterprise Connections.
-They want to migrate to Auth0 but do not want to cause any changes for the partners with whom they exchanged metadata to establish the IDP trust.
+They want to migrate to Auth0 but do not want to cause any changes for the partners/customers with whom they exchanged metadata to establish the IDP trust.
 The manual work involved with this setup is very high therefore a migration which allows this to happen with low touch is desirable

 ## How do we solve this?

-  - The solution involves creating a proxy that runs on the ACS url for the Service Provider ( Source) and reposts the SAML response to the destination Service Provider
+  - The solution involves creating a proxy that runs on the ACS url for the Service Provider (source) and reposts the SAML response to the destination Service Provider

   <img width="738" alt="image" src="https://user-images.githubusercontent.com/7750618/182960288-2f84d4f6-4175-4a5e-b88f-001d956e791d.png">